ashishkumar-ds/data-science-projects/walmart-market-basket-analysis/notebooks/README.md

-# Walmart Market Basket Analysis
+# Walmart Market Basket Analysis – Apriori Algorithm

-This notebook analyzes historical transaction data from a simulated Walmart grocery dataset to uncover meaningful product associations.
+This notebook analyzes synthetic grocery transaction data designed to reflect customer shopping patterns at Walmart.
 Using Market Basket Analysis and the Apriori algorithm, it identifies frequently bought-together items and provides insights to support bundling strategies, product placement, and promotion planning.

 ---

-## Methodology
+## Methodology / Workflow

+### 1. Data Retrieval

+- The dataset used in this project is **synthetic** and was generated using **ChatGPT** to simulate realistic Walmart grocery transactions.
+- It includes over 38,000 transactions from 2014–2015, with three columns: `Date`, `Member_number`, and `itemDescription`.

+---

-### 1. Data Cleaning & Preparation
+### 2. Data Cleaning & Preparation

 | Step                  | Column(s)           | Before                                   | After                                 |
 |-----------------------|---------------------|-------------------------------------------|----------------------------------------|